The Smugglers of Sennen

 The George brothers lived in Sennen Cove.

-of the GEORGE family, were concerned in a smuggling venture with the owner of
+members of the GEORGE family, were concerned in a smuggling venture with

 GEORGE ran the inn and refused to pay the rent to their landlord, as they had